cached landscapes

 While the automatically collected images of the browser cache are clearly

-documenting every step we are doing online, for the human eye the algorithmically cropped and poorly sorted files transform into an abstract grid without any further information.
+documenting every step we are doing online, for the human eye the algorithmically cropped and poorly sorted files transform into an abstract grid without any further information, as soon as they are downloaded from the internet.

-„Cached Landscapes“ can be translated both, as hidden landscapes showing Paglen's places of surveillance, as well as our invisibly tracked and stored data that is constantly accumulated and processed on connected servers and our personal computers.
+„Cached Landscapes“ can be translated both, as hidden landscapes showing the locations researched and published by photographer Trevor Paglen, as well as our invisibly tracked and stored data on connected servers and our personal computers, that are docuenting our visits of these places.

 "Cached Landscapes" has been awarded by Trevor Paglen and Frankfurter Kunstverein with the "Eagle Eye" Photo Award and exhibited along Paglen's first German solo show "The Octopus" at Frankfurter Kunstverein.

-Cached Landscapes / Objects of Surveillance #2 - Egelsbach Transmitter Facility (2015)
+Cached Landscapes #2 - Egelsbach Transmitter Facility (2015)

 "Spying on the Spies – With Google Maps (...)
 Freier didn’t take the photos, or even the screenshots featured in his elaborate composite images.
 All of them were pulled from a subfolder holding a thumbnail cache of every web page he visits."